eisBlume0901/BudgetTracker/README.md

 ### Budget File
 1. Format Requirements:
-   Everytime an account has been signed-in, it automatically creates a budget file created which can be used as a storage of expenses.
+   Every time an account has been signed-in, it automatically creates a budget file created which can be used as a storage of expenses.
 The file format is always SURNAME YEAR MONTH and its content is always empty.
 This budget file is processed and used to calculate the expenses (total, by wants, by needs).
-You can input the expenses inside the budget file as long as you follow the CSV-format as shown below:
+You can input the expenses inside the budget file as long as you follow the CSV format as shown below:
    ```
    File name:
    Huffman 2023 AUGUST